insinfo/galileo/packages/mongo/README.md

 ## Model
 `Model` is class with no real functionality; however, it represents a basic document, and your services should host inherited classes.
-Other Angel service providers host `Model` as well, so you will easily be able to modify your application if you ever switch databases.
+Other Galileo service providers host `Model` as well, so you will easily be able to modify your application if you ever switch databases.

 ```dart
 class User extends Model {